RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-Lab-02/adding-columns/adding-columns.md

 ## Task 3: Create Lookup Tables
 Since multiple products may have the same values for Color, Department, and Clothing, to avoid repetition and make updates easy, you can create a lookup table for each.
 A lookup table stores the value of the available colors, departments, or clothing in a single place, and then each product can reference the value from the lookup table.

-You will create lookup tables based on the new three columns, after you will have created a lookup table, you will notice that a new table was created and the column in the PRODUCTS table has been renamed and the data type was changed to NUMBER.
+In this lab, you create lookup tables based on the new three columns.
+After you create a lookup table, you will notice that a new table was created and the column in the PRODUCTS table has been renamed and the data type was changed to NUMBER.

 1. From your APEX workspace home page, click **SQL Workshop**.